Camerata Ensemble

 Program Highlights

-- Santa Barbara Symphony Youth Ensembles T-Shirt
+- Receive an official Santa Barbara Symphony Youth Ensembles T-Shirt.

 Participant Guidelines